CALL NOW_TOLL FREE 0800399100

 15 facilities from central Uganda received the tools that included the HMIS OPD 008 Unit Palliative Care registers and HMIS 105c monthly palliative care report books to help them keep track of palliative care services at the facilities.

-While opening the dissemination and training, Dr. Moses Muwanga, the Asst Commissioner of Palliative Care and Hospice Services at the Ministry of Health reiterated the government’s effort to scale up the provision of palliative care services in the country.
+While opening the dissemination and training, Dr. Moses Muwanga, the Assistant Commissioner of Palliative Care and Hospice Services at the Ministry of Health reiterated the government’s effort to scale up the provision of palliative care services in the country.

 “We are here to see how we can scale up palliative care in Uganda.
 The majority of those who are in need of palliative care are in low-income countries of which Uganda is part and parcel.
 As MoH, we are going to mobilize resources for you to extend this service to those in need.
 This will only be possible if we have enough data to track progress and success.
 We need you to collect data that will guide you and us to plan well and offer palliative care” He noted.